A&M System IT Initiatives

 - Minimize administrative overhead for HR and Payroll employees, faculty, staff and end users

 - Lower our operating costs, reduce risk and realize efficiencies with a cloud-based solution

-In response to the Deloitte Audit and recommendations of the Chancellor of the Texas A&M System, a System-wide IT Governance and Collaboration Framework is being developed.
+In response to the Deloitte Audit and recommendations of the Chancellor of the Texas A&M System, a System-wide IT Governance and Collaboration Framework has been developed.